CPK Insurance

 • Couriers using hired auto or non-owned auto exposure should ask whether their policy includes the right commercial auto coverage for couriers before they add drivers or vehicles.

-• Delivery operations that move tools, mobile property, or equipment in transit should confirm inland marine terms rather than assuming a basic auto policy will cover those items.
+• Delivery operations that move tools, mobile property, or equipment in transit should confirm inland marine terms rather than assuming a basic auto policy may cover those items, subject to policy terms.

 Get Your Courier & Delivery Service Insurance Quote in New Hampshire